"How can I receive $600 from friend in UK without USSD account?" Expert advises

 Victoria Adebisi boasts over six years of experience as a customer representative in the banking sector, coupled with valuable insights gained from working across various departments.

 Receiving money from abroad is as easy as getting cash from within Nigeria.
-A customer can either open a domiciliary account or use third parties, known as International Money Transfer Operators (IMTOs).
+A customer can open a domiciliary account or use third parties, such as International Money Transfer Operators (IMTOs).

-A domiciliary account enables you to receive, send, and transfer foreign payments using your local bank.
+A domiciliary account lets you receive, send, and transfer foreign payments using your local bank.
 To open an account, a customer must provide all necessary documents.
-Some banks charge at least $100 to open an account, while others require your identification and a referee with a current account.
+Some banks charge at least $100 to open an account, while others require identification and a referee with a current account.

 On the other hand, IMTOs do not require any account opening; you only need identification.
 Some of these IMTOs include Western Union, WorldRemit, and Sendwave.